endurantgames/cosmiclegends/src/glossary.md

 Hero
 :   A single character whose actions are determined by a player who isn't the Editor.

+Ideals
+:   A list of a hero's unique motivations and values.
+When a hero acts in accordance with an item in their Ideals, they mark it off and add two dice to their next skill roll. (*Key* in Harmony Drive.)

 Issue
 :   A game session, usually 2 to 4 hours.